 JOIN AN UNDERGROUND MINE TOUR

-One of the fun things to do in Tombstone AZ, you can take an underground tour and learn about the workings of the mine, and stories about the miners at 100 feet below the surface to the remnants of this silver mine, accessible only by a 100-foot vertical shaft.
+One of the fun things to do in Tombstone AZ, is to take an underground tour and learn about the workings of the mine, and stories about the miners at 100 feet below the surface, to the remnants of this silver mine, accessible only by a 100-foot vertical shaft.

 The Good Enough Mine was claimed in 1878 by Ed Schiefflin, the founder of Tombstone.